-Showing 1 - 10 of 111 results for the Software Product Lines
+Showing 1 - 10 of 36 results for Software Product Lines

 Linda Northrop describes the basic concepts of software product lines, summarizing the software engineering and management practices needed for a product line approach.